 With the academic year coming to a close, many University of Lynchburg seniors are showing off what they have learned over the past four years.
 Both the museum studies and art programs have their senior showcases available for everyone to view.

-Siobhan Byrns, assistant professor of photography and graphic design, said the art showcase was inspired by the annual poetry exhibit “Beat Burg” in downtown Lynchburg and the monoliths discovered in Utah last year.
+Siobhan Byrns, associate professor of art, said the art showcase was inspired by the annual poetry exhibit “Beat Burg” in downtown Lynchburg and the monoliths discovered in Utah last year.

 The students’ artwork is displayed on tall boxes with each panel featuring a different piece on the Dell, just outside the Daura Museum of Art.
 The pieces will be displayed on campus until Friday, May 7, and will then be moved to Riverfront Park for Downtown Lynchburg’s First Fridays event.

 “I think, especially this year, we have seen the need for creativity and expression for coping with isolation,” Byrns said.
 “The monoliths allow people to be outside viewing work.”

 She added there is a possibility this type of display will be an annual fixture of the senior art showcase.
 “It creates a bond with the community.
 The idea of these going downtown and seeing Lynchburg participate in the community is a learning experience [for everyone],” she said.

 Explanations for all of the students’ works are available online.

 For art major and digital media arts, graphic design, and studio art minor Ayesha Iqbal ’21, the showcase provided an opportunity to try something new and to create something she needed.
 Iqbal, a Lynchburg native, wears a headscarf and modest clothing, which she has trouble finding in local stores.

 “I have always gotten compliments and friends say they like my dress style and patterns, but I can’t always find what I wear shopping at the mall,” Iqbal said.
 “That’s where my thesis comes in.
 I thought, ‘Let’s try designing a fabric.’”